 Even if we are sure, that the case for the problem is – miss configuration of the Autodiscover configuration, before we can provide the answer or the solution to the problem, we will have to know what is the exact Exchange infrastructure.
 Each of the different Exchange infrastructures have different charters and different “parts”, that we will need to check and verify.

 For example, the process of creating a new Outlook mail profile on the internal network is implemented in a different way from the scenario, in which the user tries to create a new Outlook mail profile from a public network.

-In a Hybrid environment, there is a significant difference between users who connect to their Exchange on-Premises server mailboxes verse Exchange users whom their mailbox hosted on the Exchange Online.
+In a Hybrid environment, there is a significant difference between users who connect to their Exchange on-Premises server mailboxes vs. Exchange users whose mailboxes is hosted on Exchange Online.

 2.2 Exchange hybrid environment

-In this section, we can mention multiple of troubleshooting scenario that relates to the “relationships” that exists between the Exchange on-Premises infrastructure and the “cloud mail infrastructure” (Exchange Online).
+In this section, we can mention multiple troubleshooting scenario that relates to the “relationships” that exists between the Exchange on-premises infrastructure and the “cloud mail infrastructure” (Exchange Online).

 For example – in the Hybrid environment, many of the services that are “shared” between the Exchange on-Premise server and the Exchange Online, depend on the Autodiscover infrastructure.